cronical/idpro-bok-tech-arch/tech-arch.md

 ### Authorization (AUTHZ)

-Authorization is how a decision is made to allow someone to access a resource.
+Authorization is how a decision is made at run-time to allow someone to access a resource.
 This is not included in the ISO or Internet 2 models.
-The FICAM framework includes this as a subcomponent of the Access Management System and is more explicit about the location of the implementation of the authorization
+The FICAM framework includes this as a subcomponent of the Access Management System and is more explicit about the location of the implementation of the authorization.

+### Entitlement

+The artifact that allows access to a resource by a principal.
+This is equivalant to privilege, access right, permission.
+Sometimes it is called an authorization.
+An etitlement can be implmented in a variety of ways.

+### Enforcement

+The mechanism that ensures an individual cannot perform an action or access a system when prohibited by policy.

 ### Access Governance (IGA)